Rangarig/MK312WIFI/README.md

 Then close the application, reopen it and load the ino file.

+HTTP and websocket servers feature need files under data/ to be uploaded on the ESP module.
+You can add [this tool](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases) in the Arduino interface.

 Once all is setup correctly, you should be able to compile the accompanied .ino and flash it to the device.

 ## Usage